dividuum/info-beamer/doc/manual.md

 playback of videos by handling framerate issues. `opt_table` is an optional table containing the key `loop`.
 It is a boolean value that indicates if the videoplayer should loop the video.

+The behaviour between the desktop and the raspberry pi version differs in regards to playing videos:

+ * On the PI version, videos will still play, even if the node using the video is not rendered by its parent node.

 `util.videoplayer` will return a `video` object that has the following method: